How to Choose a Kratom Tea Strain

 • Red Vein Kratom: “Red vein kratom is a stronger strain.
 Red vein kratom strains are made from the mature leaves of the kratom plant, and are great for relaxation.
 Drink red vein kratom before bedtime to wind down and calm your restless mind.”

-We’ve even provided some similar guidelines for our strains of kratom tea.
+We’ve even provided some similar guidelines for our strains of kratom tea in the past.
 While this breakdown of kratom tea strains is not inherently false, it may not encapsulate the complexity of kratom and its respective strains.
 There are a host of factors that contribute to the makeup of kratom strains, as well as what to expect from each one.
 So, what exactly is a kratom tea strain?

 In reality, kratom tea strains are much more complex than the list that most vendors go by.